About your Application

 Successful applications to CIT

-If your application is successful you will be issued with a LoO.
-A default date will be indicated on your LoO for each program.
+If your application is successful, you will be issued with a LOO.
+A default date will be indicated on your LOO for each program.
 ‘Default Date’ means the final date for entry to your offered program of study.

 Studies may be considered for deferral to the next intake date by informing ISU by email and providing reasons for the deferral.